 Erectile dysfunction (ED) is an early indicator of occluded arteries.

 What is normal total cholesterol?

 - Plant-based eaters: 150 mg/dL

-Fasting can get you off all of these.
+Fasting can get us off all of these.

-- diuretics (make your kidneys work even harder)
+- diuretics (make our kidneys work even harder)

 - angiotensin-converting enzyme inhibitors